 In the ‘50s and ‘60s this former byre housed a dairy, garage, stabling for ponies and overflow sleeping accommodation in the loft.
 The Merman in the wall by the cottage, was carved by a friend.
 There is a tale we heard once about a Merman in search of a Kelpie (seal person) wife spotted in the loch many moons ago…

 The cottage has been carefully renovated with attention to history and architectural detail.
-The wood-panelled, open-plan living area, provides a comfortable space in which to relax after a day on the hills, cosseted by thick walls and the cosy crackle of a fire in the wood-burning stove.
+The wood-paneled, open-plan living area, provides a comfortable space in which to relax after a day on the hills, cosseted by thick walls and the cosy crackle of a fire in the wood-burning stove.
 You can enjoy the CD player, iPod docking station or free view TV.
 Board games and a selection of books for all tastes provide additional entertainment for that odd rainy day.

 Staying in touch with family, friends or work is easy through Wifi.